Bogotá № VII

 The Pragmatic Programmer

-This one's a classic for a reason.
-I read it early in my career and it stuck with me.
-The idea of being a "pragmatic" developer - not dogmatic about tools or methodologies, just focused on what works - that's how I try to operate.
+A classic for a reason.
+Read it early in my career and it stuck.
+Pragmatic over dogmatic.
 "Good enough" software that ships beats perfect software that doesn't.

 Shape Up

-This changed how I think about product development.
-At Picap, we moved from Scrum to Shape Up and productivity went through the roof.
-The idea of "appetite" instead of estimates, and giving teams full ownership of shaped work - it just makes sense.
+Changed how I think about product development.
+At Picap we moved from Scrum to Shape Up and productivity went through the roof.
 Free to read online.

 Designing Data-Intensive Applications

 Dense but essential.
-When you're scaling a platform to millions of users like we did at Picap, you need to understand distributed systems, consistency models, replication.
-This book is the reference I keep coming back to.
-Not a quick read, but worth the investment.
+When you're scaling to millions of users, you need to understand distributed systems, consistency models, replication.
+The reference I keep coming back to.

 Clean Code & Clean Architecture

-Uncle Bob's books.
-Some people find them preachy, but the core ideas are solid.
+Some find Uncle Bob preachy, but the core ideas are solid.
 Code should be readable.
 Functions should do one thing.
 Dependencies should point inward.
-These principles have saved me countless hours of debugging over the years.
+These have saved me countless hours of debugging.

 On building companies